harness/developer-hub/docs/cloud-cost-management/4-use-ccm-cost-optimization/1-ccm-recommendations/governance.md

 # sidebar_position: 2
 ---

-# Optimize AWS costs with asset governance recommendations
+# Optimize AWS/Azure/GCP costs with asset governance recommendations

 Harness Cloud Asset Governance provides tools to optimize your cloud spend and avoid unnecessary costs.
 By leveraging these recommendations, you can better control your cloud expenses while ensuring that your cloud infrastructure is optimized for maximum efficiency and cost-effectiveness.